Pasta Bake with Pumpkin Tomato Sauce

 I love prepping a batch at the beginning of the week and enjoying the leftovers when I need a quick, tasty meal.
 It reheats like a dream!

 • To Store.
-Store cooked leftovers in an airtight storage container in the refrigerator for up to 5 days.
+Store leftovers in an airtight storage container in the refrigerator for up to 5 days.

 • To Freeze.
 Place cooled pasta in an airtight freezer-safe container (or ziptop storage bag) in the freezer for up to 3 months.